X Factor (Bulgarian TV series) season 5

 X Factor is a Bulgarian television music competition to find new singing talent and part of a British franchise The X Factor.
 The fifth and final season began on 10 September 2017 and concluded on 17 December 2017.
-The judging panel consisted of Kristian Talev (Krisko), Sanya Armutlieva, Lubo Kirov and Velizar Sokolov (Zaki).
+The judging panel consisted of Kristian Talev - Krisko, Sanya Armutlieva, Lubo Kirov and Velizar Sokolov - Zaki.
 Aleksandra Raeva and Maria Ignatova returned as presenters of the main show on NOVA.
 The winner of competition received 50 000 leva and a contract with a record company.

+Judges and hosts

+On May 22, 2017, NOVA announced the return of the musical competition show.
+The hosts Aleksandra Raeva and Maria Ignatova returned for their fourth season.
+Of the four judges of the previous seasons, only Krisko and Sanya Armutlieva returned for their second and fourth season respectively.
+They were joined by seasons 2 and 3 judges Lubo Kirov and Zaki, who returned after a one season hiatus.

 Selection process

 Auditions

 The minimum age to audition for this season was 14.
 Contestants needed three or more 'yeses' from the four judges to progress to Bootcamp.

+Bootcamp

+More than 100 contestants made it to the Bootcamp, where they had two tasks.
+Task 1 had them singing in groups, of which the judges chose the best.
+About 50 acts continued to Task 2, which was The Six-Chair challenge.
+It was then revealed that Kirov would mentor the Groupes, Krisko – the Boys, Armutlieva – the Girls and Zaki – the Over 25s.
+From there, in each category only 6 contestants made it to the Judges' houses.